 In March 2020, India went into a total lockdown to contain the spread of the COVID 19 virus.
 Report titled 'Status of Information Commissions in India during Covid-19 Crisis' examined the functioning of commissions during the lockdown.
-This was followed by the "Report Card of Information Commissions in India, 2019-20" published in October 2020.
+This was followed by the "Report Card of Information Commissions in India, 2019-20" published in October 2020 and subsequently the "Report Card of Information Commissions in India, 2020-21".